FHead/HcalNoiseCMS/NoiseTreeAnalysis/00README.txt

 all exceptions were converted to standard library exceptions instead of edm::Exception.

+AbsChannelSelector.h -- Interface class for implementing the code which
+                        selects "good" channels.

 AbsQUncertaintyCalculator.h -- This header files defines an interface
                         for calculating the channel charge determination
                         uncertainty.